 When it comes to the builders, the drag-and-drop template editor is perfect for beginners, offering you advanced elements to power up your Shopify campaigns.
 The subscription form and landing page creators also share the same philosophy for a continuous user experience.

 Finally, the platform gives you access to A/B Testing features and powerful reporting and analytics tools to monitor and improve your email marketing efforts.
-You can try most of Moosend’s features for your Shopify store even when you sign up for a free account.
+You can try all of Moosend’s features for your Shopify store by creating a free account.